stevedekorte/LockstepBox2D/README.md

 Clients run the simulation in lockstep, share user inputs between clients via the relay server, and apply the inputs at the same time steps.

-To ensure the simulation produces the same state on each client, clients need to:
+To do this, clients need to:
 - ensure that they start with the same state (whenever a client joins the simulation)

-and that at each synchronization step that all clients:
+and on each synch step:
 - agree on current set of clients
 - have all inputs to be applied to the next step
 - apply inputs in the same order

-To minimize synchronization communications, the clients use the input messages as their signal that they are ready to proceed to the next step.
+To minimize synch communications, the clients use their input message (called an ActionGroup) as their signal that they are ready to proceed to the next step.
 Each client shares it's action (after having processed changes to the user set and handling requests for the current state from new clients).

 ### Tricks